1prefix/pow-account/README.md

     assert!(target_hash_hex.starts_with("0000"));
     println!("Generated hash with 4 leading zeros: {}", target_hash_hex);

-    // Check that the target hash starts with 4 zeros if let Ok(match_result) = HashFinder::new(4).check(origin_hash_hex) {
+    // 3.
+Calculate the taget hash and check that it starts with 4 zeros if let Ok(match_result) = HashFinder::new(4).check(origin_hash_hex) {
-        // Correct target hash
         println!("Result of match: {}", match_result);

+        // 4.
+Process the result of the match match match_result {
+            true => {
+                // Correct Target Hash
+            }
+            false => {
+                // Insufficient number of Leading Zeros
+            }
-    } else {
+        }
-        // Error handler
     }
 }
 ```